Turkish Air Force / Türk Hava Kuvvetleri

 Name: Hançer (Dagger)

-One flight was equipped originally with Republic F-84F, this flight was re-equipped with Northrop F-5A and F-5B in 1974.
+flight was re-equipped with Northrop F-5A and F-5B in 1974.

 A second flight was equipped with North American F-100C, F-100D, F-100F replaced by former USAF McDonnell F-4E in 1988.

-The Squadron was disbanded following this re-equipment, but the unit was re-established in 1989 Squadron with both the Northrop F-5A, F-5B and McDonnell F-4E and in 1991 its duties were Weapons and
+Squadron with both the Northrop F-5A, F-5B and McDonnell F-4E and in 1991 its duties were Weapons and

-Tactics Training.
+Tactics Training

 Photo: archive The Northrop F-5 Enthusiast